wsa-2002/Online-Mine-Sweeper/README.md

 by amber, erica, jtc, daphne, wsa

 ## About This Project
 This is a 2 Player Online Minesweeper.
 You can either create an empty room and invite your friend, enter a random room, or join a specific room that your friend has created.
-In addition to original features of Minesweeper, we add timer into our game to make it more thrilled.
+Players take turns to either take a step or place a flag.
+In addition to original features of Minesweeper, we add timer into our game, to make the competition more thrilled.
 Enjoy the match!

 ## Setup
 ### Backend & Database Setup